-Yesterday evening in Sever 11 the Union held its semi-annual election of officers.
+Yesterday evening in Sever 11 the Harvard Union held its regular debate.

 Question: Resolved, That Reciprocity is a wise and constitutional measure for encouraging commercial expansion.
 The principal disputants of the affirmative were H. E. Grigor, Sp., and L. Hall '92; for the negative, A. B. Keeler '94, and D. H. Wingert, Sp.